 Final examinations for each semester will be scheduled and posted by the Registrar.
-While times may be different than the semester schedule, students are expected to meet and take the exam during the scheduled time.
-Instructors may reserve the right to refuse individuals to reschedule.
+While scheduled exam times may be different than class times, students are expected to meet and take the exam during the scheduled time.
+Instructors may reserve the right to refuse to reschedule individuals.
 In all but the most extreme cases, students are expected to meet the schedule.
-However, if the assigned time(s) creates "undue hardship" for a student, he/she may request to reschedule an exam through the following process.
-Approval will only be granted with (1) a written request with explanation of "undue hardship," (2) written approval by course instructor, (3) signature of approval by the academic dean, and (4) a \$50 fee per exam.
-This will help final exam week (and the weeks leading up to it) to flow smoothly.
+However, if the assigned time(s) creates "undue hardship" for a student, he/she may request to reschedule an exam through the following process: (1) A written request with explanation of "undue hardship," (2) written approval by course instructor, (3) signature of approval by the Vice-President for Academic Affairs, and (4) a \$50 fee per exam.
+This will help ensure final exam week (and the weeks leading up to it) to flow smoothly.